 For non-federal or private student loans, you should let the lender know about problems with the servicer.

 The Federal Consumer Financial Protection Bureau (CFPB) has authority to address various student loan issues, including those concerning private student loans.
 You can file a CFPB Online Complaint Form with the CFPB about your experiences and concerns about your private or federal student loan servicer.
 You can also contact the CFPB as follows:

 Washington, DC 20552

 (855) 411-CFPB (2372)

 If you need assistance in working with your loan servicer, a nonprofit agency called Lutheran Social Services may be available to help individuals navigate repayment options, determine eligibility for alternative programs, and develop an individualized action plan.
 The Lutheran Social Services financial counseling program is free and confidential.
-Appointments are available across Minnesota for in-person appointments, and phone or skype options are available.
-Contact the Lutheran Social Services Student Loan Counseling Program here or by toll-free phone: 1-888-577-2227.
+Appointments are available across Minnesota for in-person appointments, and phone or virtual options are available.
+Contact the Lutheran Social Services Student Loan Counseling Program online or by toll-free phone: (888) 577-2227.

 You may also wish to report your difficulty with your loan servicer to the Minnesota Attorney General’s Office as follows:

 (800) 657-3787 (Outside the Twin Cities)

 Avoid private companies that offer “student loan assistance help” or debt forgiveness.
 Many of these companies end up charging borrowers hundreds or thousands of dollars for services the borrower could receive free of charge and cause other problems for borrowers.
 For more information, review the brochure prepared by the Minnesota Attorney General’s Office entitled: Beware of Student Loan Assistance Companies that Charge High Fees To Do What You Can For Free.